 Here is what you need at a glance, along with some important ingredient notes & substitution ideas:

-- Vegan butter - My preference for flavor and richness.
+- Vegan butter - My preference for flavour and richness.
 You can use olive oil if you prefer, or even the oil from your jar of sundried tomatoes.

 - Chickpeas - These can be canned or home-cooked dried chickpeas.